isa5456/isa5456.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student Researcher in Mathematics.
+subtitle: PhD Student Researcher in Mathematics

 profile:
   align: right